Kraizem/SOC-Detection-Lab-Wazuh/README.md

 **Goal:** Discover open ports and running services on the target machine.

-This activity generated a high volume of connection attempts that were captured in firewall and network logs, then analyzed by Wazuh.
+This activity generated a high volume of connection attempts captured in network and firewall logs, then analyzed by Wazuh.

 ---